iamcal/lib_timezones/README.md

 *  Timezones change over time and a city/country that once shared daylight savings with another may stop doing so.
 This data is intended to be a living document, updated as important timezone changes are made.
+*  The JavaScript guessing function does not pick the most common timezones for each offset pair.
+   This can be fixed by picking more/better sampling dates or simply placing a priority on each zone in the original data.
+I plan on fixing this.